qemacs/qemacs/qe-manual.md

 Note: truncation cannot be detected reliably.

-Note: the trailing slash is not removed if the directory is the root directory: this make the behavior somewhat inconsistent, requiring more tests when reconstructing the full path.
+Note: the trailing slash is not removed if the directory is the root directory: this makes the behavior somewhat inconsistent, requiring more tests when reconstructing the full path.

 ### `const char *get_extension(const char *filename);`